erikeldridge/app-quality-cookbook/static_analysis/style.md

 ### Using checkstyle in IntelliJ

-Create a Maven project in IntelliJ
+1. Create a Maven project in IntelliJ
+2. Compile
+3. Observe checkstyle output

 ## Related